 Utah has had its first confirmed case of Rabbit Hemorrhagic Disease.

-WE HAVE THE VACCINE IN HAND.
-PLEASE CALL OR EMAIL US TO BE PUT ON A WAITLIST FOR YOUR RABBITS.
+WE HAVE THE VACCINE ON HAND.
+PLEASE CALL US TO SCHEDULE AN APPOINTMENT FOR YOUR RABBIT.

 Our phones are under a higher load of calls right now, if you call us, please bear with us as we work through them.

 The state of Utah is requiring permanent identification for every rabbit vaccinated, which means they will need a microchip.
 We can provide this for an additional fee, or you are welcome to go elsewhere for the microchip.

 What is RHDV2?

 Rabbit Hemorrhagic Disease is a highly contagious viral disease with high infection and death rates in domestic and wild rabbits.
 The mortality rate for an infected rabbit is 80-100%

 RHDV2 can be spread in a variety of ways.
 Primarily from contamination in the environment.
 However, there are other ways that it may spread: in the environment it can be in and on food, water, air, direct contact with live or deceased rabbits, equipment such as hutches, bedding, cage wire, and other things that your pet rabbit may have outside.
 It can also spread via fecal matter or rabbits that are infected, or even predators who may have eaten an infected rabbit.
 Flies, dust, and respiratory droplets can also spread the virus.
 It is very resistant to extreme temperatures, as such, it can travel in any weather and stay on surfaces for a long time.
 You can also spread it inside on your shoes if you walked through somewhere with contaminates.

 In the environment and on other inanimate surfaces it can live for several months.
 It can survive on other animals as well (though rabbits are the only animals who can contract RHDV2) and we are unsure of how long it can live on other animals.
 It can live on a housefly for up to a week.